PeruDayani/racehub/README.md

 And then after that we have:
 - Make User Auth a top level context
+- Social links
 - Make Sign In / Sign Up modals
 - Sign In -> Sign Up losses the redirect url
 - Improving the Race Preview/Public pages
 - Adding more fields to the RaceEditor
 - Emails

-- God lord, I'm going to learn a lot
+- Good lord, I'm going to learn a lot